cpwr-devops/DevOps-Examples-Doc/docs/guidelines/ispw/GitHub_to_ISPW_Integration_Tutorial.md

 This tutorial helps a developer understand the process of how the ISPW and GitHub synchronization process can be performed by GitHub actions.
 It uses the ISPW training application PLAY to synchronize a change to a component from GitHub to ISPW.
 Specifically, after the necessary setup is completed, within Topaz Workbench an ISPW project containing the PLAY application source code is imported to a GitHub project that is then pushed to the GitHub repository as the main branch.
 Then a new file change is pushed to GitHub, which then triggers a GitHub workflow to perform the GitHub to ISPW integration and perform a build.

-There are three sections in this tutorial: *Environment*, *Overview Steps* and *Detailed Steps*.
+There are three sections in this tutorial: *Overview Steps*, *Environment*, and *Detailed Steps*.

 The *Environment* section describes what environments to use to follow the steps outlined in this tutorial.
 If a different version of any of the software or plugins are used instead of the versions specified in the *Environment* section, different results may occur than what is shown in this tutorial.

-The *Overview Steps* section provides a brief overview of the steps for performing the GitHub workflow and ISPW integration.
+The following *Overview Steps* provides a brief overview of the steps for performing the GitHub workflow and ISPW integration.
 This section outlines the following:

 - [Set up the environment.](#set-up-the-environment)
 - [Set up a GitHub project with the source, YAML file, and GitHub workflow.](#set-up-a-git-project-with-the-source)
 - [Make a change and build.](#make-a-change-and-build)
 - [Commit, Push the changes to GitHub and Trigger GitHub workflow.](#submit-change-to-github)

-The *Detailed Steps* section provides the comprehensive steps to perform the GitHub workflow and ISPW integration.
+The *Detailed Steps* below provide the comprehensive steps to perform the GitHub workflow and ISPW integration.

 ## Environment